 Resources for the NoMa Community to ReOpen, ReCover, ReConnect

-Phase Two of ReOpenDC begins Monday, June 22.
+Phase Two ReOpening began on Monday, June 22.

 NoMa BID will continue to provide information and assistance to help NoMa businesses, residents and workers stay up to date on the District’s reopening.
 In addition to our ongoing and essential street cleaning, public space management and public safety efforts, our team is continuously updating the following list of reopening and recovery resources.

 We all look forward to NoMa ReConnected.
 Please do your part by staying six-feet apart and wearing a mask in public.
+Masks are required in the District.
+Read more here.
 Stay up to date on ReOpen DC here.

 NoMa BID continues to provide the following services: